tonyfast/ASCL/README.md

-ascl-json
+ASCL
 =========

+### This repository stores tools useful for working with the Astrophysics Source Code Library (ASCL) and its data in various formats.

-### ASCL public data in json format.
+#### ASCL public data in json format.
 Probably.

 There are nine fields: